T

 transport hub

 Take a scenic ferry ride from Cirkewwa (Malta) to Mgarr (Gozo).
-The crossing offers lovely sea views and is an essential part of the Gozo experience.
+The journey offers lovely views of the coastline and the sister island.

 • Ferries run frequently throughout the day.